huangc/ThaGA/README.md

 Contributed by Chun-Yuan Huang, 3/10/2016

 ## Aims:
 Reference guided assembly of target sequence using tools such as TRegGA (https://github.com/BrendelGroup/TRegGA) often show different results on the target gene assembly when different reference genomes are used.
 It become critical to select the "correct" reference for optimal assembly when the sample sequence is distant from available references.
 This project Targeted Haplotype-Assisted Reference-Guided Genome Assembly (ThaRegGA) aims to improve reference guided genome assembly by building a reference from denovo assembled supercontigs derived from closely-related haplotype blocks of the target gene.
-Using the Rice 3,000 Genome Project (3kRGP) as our resource, ThaRegGA takes a specific rice cultivar and the target gene of interest's coordinate on reference Japponica genome as inputs, apply the haplotype search algorithm for its close-related cultivars of the target gene in 3kRGP, retrieve and subject the haplotype reads for denovo assembly and RATT annotation using TRegGA, then returns with a supercontig sequence with annotation in Embl format.
+Using the Rice 3,000 Genome Project (3kRGP) as our resource, ThaRegGA takes a specific rice cultivar and the genome coordinate of target gene of interest on reference Japponica genome as inputs, apply the haplotype search algorithm for its *close-related cultivars by targeted haplotype (Haplovar)* of the target gene in 3kRGP, retrieve and subject the Haplovar reads for denovo assembly and RATT annotation using TRegGA, then returns with a supercontig sequence with annotation in Embl format.
 The ThaRegGA supercontig can be served as the new reference sequence in order to gain reliable reference-guided assembly of the target gene.
-Combined with TRegGA, this workflow work to streamline and improve current targeted reference genome assembly by taking advantage of large-size genome projects such as 3kRGP.
+Combined with TRegGA, this workflow can streamline and improve current targeted reference genome assembly by taking advantage of large-size genome projects such as 3kRGP.

 ## Agenda of ThaRegGA development and application:
 1. prove of concept using a target gene (TBD) and: